kevmimcc/kaptcha/README.md

 This lists a simple math question where the user is required to add two numbers that are randomly generated from 1 to 6.
 I thought adding numbers higher than 6 might be too difficult for some users, ;-)

+To use this, you will need to change the referencing ids and/or classes to match your form.

+Any improvement to this is welcomed!